|

 - An AU residing with an unaided person(s), providing that the AU's share does not exceed 80% of TMHI.

-Note: As valid shared housing agreement, at minimum, must include the names of the landlord and the tenant, the address of the unit, the amount of monthly rent, terms of the agreement and the date of occupancy.
+Note: A valid shared housing agreement, at minimum, must include the names of the landlord and the tenant, the address of the unit, the amount of monthly rent, the terms of the agreement, and the date of occupancy.

-If the AU is unable to provide verification of their amount of rent, the EW shall assume that they will be responsible for a prorated share.
-If the client provides the EW with a statement that their share will be a specified amount, this will be accepted as long as the other persons have the ability to meet their share of the expenses.
+If the AU is unable to provide verification of their amount of rent, the SSBS shall assume that they will be responsible for a prorated share.
+If the client provides the SSBS with a statement that their share will be a specified amount, this will be accepted as long as the other persons have the ability to meet their share of the expenses.

 Mismanagement of Funds